ARMmbed/mbed-app-docs/docs/index.md

 4. Let us know what you think!

-Alternatively, to get ot know Envoy in detail, here's a good place to start:
+Alternatively, to get to know Envoy in detail, here's a good place to start:

 [What is Envoy?](what_is_envoy.md)